anasouardini/snipshare/README.md

 - debouncing
 Debouncing is one way to evade wasting cpu cycles for intermediate iterations that are not really that neccessary.

+- react-query
+When I imported react-query I realized that I was doing many things from scratch.

+- Vite (comming from webpack)
+As long as I ditch webpack, anything is good at this stage.

+- NeoVim
+I'm still stuck with the overhead of setting it up. autocomletion, smart tabulation, jsx highlighting and other stuff are very annoying to setup.
+But I feel like I'm going fast when it comes to the text/code editting phase.